The details page for a clip lists all relevant data for this clip next to a nice large video player.

 - Ingest – This workflow makes the clip ready for usage on Flow.
 It will detect the type of the clip, analyse its contents and generate a proxy version for usage in the browser.

-- Speech Recognition – This workflow starts when you press the Start speech recognition button in Clip Actions.
+- Transcribe – This workflow starts when you press the Start speech recognition button in Clip Actions.
 It will analyse the audio of the clip and create a transcript for the spoken text.

-- Subtitling – This workflow starts when you start the automatic conversion of a transcript into subtitles.
+- Subtitle – This workflow starts when you start the automatic conversion of a transcript into subtitles.

 Below the workflows you’ll find the material locations of the clip.
 It lists all original and transcoded versions of the clip.
-The original upload is labelled with type RAW.
-You’ll find technical information about the clip here.
+The original upload is labelled with the type 'Original Media'.